a-mohan1/a-mohan1.github.io/index.md

 author_profile: true
 ---

-I leverage physics-based modeling, computational science and data science in my work to design new materials and processes.
+I leverage data science and computational science in my work to design new materials and processes.

+I earned my Ph.D. from MIT, where I conducted research on the mathematical modeling and stochastic simulation of cmplex fluids and polymers.

 Here are some of my personal projects: